mrkaye97/code-riddles/README.md

 Some goals to shoot for:

 1. Can you write something that runs in under 2.5 seconds?
+What about under 100ms?
 2. Can you write something that has a peak memory usage under 6Mb?

 ## Instructions